 What little traditional knowledge there is on record is due to the offerings of Shanawdithit, the last remaining Beothuk who was found, starving, along with two other women in the spring of 1823.
 The other two women died shortly thereafter of tuberculosis, but Shanawdithit survived.
 She was placed in the care of the William Cormack, a merchant philanthropist.
 Cormack encouraged Shanawdithit to record her knowledge of her people, her culture and language.
 Shanawdithit died of tuberculosis on June 6, 1829.
 The drawings of this brave young woman, the last Beothuk on earth, form the foundation of our scanty knowledge of a People lost forever.

-In December 2017, the Canadian government issued a formal repatriation request to the Scottish government for the remains of two Beothuk, Nonosabasut and his wife, Demasduit, held by the National Museums Scotland.
+Update: In December 2017, the Canadian government issued a formal repatriation request to the Scottish government for the remains of two Beothuk, Nonosabasut and his wife, Demasduit, held by the National Museums Scotland.

 This repatriation is a different situation because there isn’t a community of descendents to return the remains to.
 If the repatriation request is successful, the remains are expected to be held in The Rooms, Newfoundland and Labrador’s largest public cultural space, in St. John’s, Nfld.